hygraph/rich-text/packages/react-renderer/README.md

 }
 ```

-Since the images are in the GraphCMS CDN, you need to specify our domain in the `next.config.js` file.
+Since the images are in the Hygraph CDN, you need to specify our domain in the `next.config.js` file.
 For more information, check [this guide](https://nextjs.org/docs/basic-features/image-optimization#domains).

 ```js
 module.exports = {